vibewell25/vibewell/docs/docs/testing/TESTING.md

 ---
 *Other TESTING-*.md variants have been consolidated into this guide and removed.*# End-to-End Testing Guide

-This guide outlines the end-to-end (E2E) testing approach for the Vibewell application.
+This guide outlines the end-to-end (E2E) testing approach for the VibeWell application.
 E2E tests verify the application's critical user flows from start to finish, ensuring that all components work together as expected in real-world scenarios.

 ## Overview